stormwindy/Qi-Table/docs/_includes/pages/system.md

 We implemented fully autonomous multi-agent path finding algorithm with conflict based search and space time A* which allows Infinitables to move simultaneously and effortlessly, thus saving you time and manual labour.

-We created a web application which is fully functional and more importantly easy to use.
-User friendly interface allows you to add new designs and remove or reuse the old ones, execute the layouts and terminate the operation.
+Our easy to use web application allows the user to design new room layouts, remove or reuse old ones, execute them and terminate the operation, all through a visual, user friendly interface.

 ## Market Research